acdurrence/Course-Eval/README.md

 - Filename: **data_accessor.php**

 ```
-A collection of php functions for retreiving course data from the database.
+Description: A collection of php functions for retreiving course data from the database.
 ```
 Additional php functions were made for retreiving instructor data.
 However, this code is currently incomplete.